A Sunny Day in Glasgow

-A Sunny Day in Glasgow are an American shoegazing band formed in Philadelphia, Pennsylvania.
-Formed in 2006, the band has undergone many line-up changes since then, with Ben Daniels as the only constant member.
+A Sunny Day in Glasgow is an American shoegazing band from Philadelphia, Pennsylvania.
+Formed in 2006, the band initially had a rotating lineup, with Ben Daniels as the only constant member.
+Since 2010, the group has consisted of Ben Daniels, Josh Meakim, Annie Fredrickson, Ryan Newmyer, Adam Herndon, and Jen Goma.

 Background

-A Sunny Day in Glasgow began as a collaboration between friends Ben Daniels and Ever Nalens, both of whom had recently returned to Philadelphia after several years in the UK.
-The band name came from Nalens, who had been living in Glasgow, and Daniels kept it after Nalens left the project.
+A Sunny Day in Glasgow began as a collaboration between friends Ben Daniels and Ever Nalens, who had recently returned to Philadelphia after several years in the UK.
+Nalens, who had been living in Glasgow, gave the band name, and Daniels kept it after Nalens left the project.
 Daniels also asked his twin sisters, Robin and Lauren, to start singing on the songs they had been working on.

-In March 2006 the band collected several songs and released them as an EP titled, The Sunniest Day Ever.
+In March 2006, the band collected several songs and released them as an EP titled The Sunniest Day Ever.
 The EP received attention from college radio, charting number 1 on NYU's WNYU, as well as music blogs, with Pitchfork Media contributing an early, favorable review.

-In 2006, the band signed to Notenuf Records and eventually released their debut LP, Scribble Mural Comic Journal in February 2007.
-The record received widespread critical acclaim with Pitchfork Media giving the record an "8.0" and "Recommended" rating, while Drowned in Sound gave the album a "9/10" and called it a "contender for album of the year."
+In 2006, the band signed to Notenuf Records and eventually released their debut LP, Scribble Mural Comic Journal, in February 2007.
+The record received widespread critical acclaim with Pitchfork Media giving it an "8.0" and "Recommended" rating, while Drowned in Sound gave the album a "9/10" and called it a "contender for album of the year."
 The band compiled outtakes from earlier recording sessions and released them as the Tout New Age EP in the Summer of 2007.